-Another reason why Christmas and Thanksgiving cacti are often seen as grandma plants is because they can live very long lives, often being passed down through generations.
-Either as a holiday gift or a just-because gift.
-But what are holiday cacti, and how do you tell the varieties apart?
-Let’s talk about it!
+Christmas and Thanksgiving cacti can live very long lives, often being passed down through generations.
+Maybe mine will be my daughter’s plant 🙂 But what are holiday cacti, and how do you tell the varieties apart?
+Let’s talk about it.

 1. Christmas cactus